 A Project Board and Project Working Group were established to inform the strategic and operational goals of the project, with representation from across the institution on each.

-- Reduce (in overall) general purpose teaching space on campus leading to long term estimated cost savings.
+- Reduce general purpose teaching space on campus leading to long term estimated cost savings.

 - Implement a specialist timetabling system for automatic room allocation.

-- Achieve, where possible, synchronisation of teaching and any associated activities between the timetabling system and Microsoft Exchange, or equivalent platforms for mobile technologies to avoid duplication.
+- Achieve, where possible, synchronisation of teaching and any associated activities between the timetabling system and Microsoft Exchange, or equivalent platforms for mobile technologies.

-A successful tender process appointed CELCAT in June 2015.
-The Project Team worked in conjunction with CELCAT Consultants to achieve a system development suitable for the university’s requirements, with the aim of a live implementation for the 2016/17 academic year.
+A successful tender process resulted in the appointment of CELCAT in June 2015.
+The Project Team worked in conjunction with CELCAT Consultants to achieve a system suitable for the university’s requirements, with the aim of a live implementation for the 2016/17 academic year.
 This was an ambitious timeline for an institutional transformation project.

-The overall system build was completed by mid-November 2015 including integration.
+The overall system build, including integration, was completed by mid-November 2015.
 This paved the way for an intensive period of consultative training on CELCAT Automation for the timetabling team during the first quarter of 2016.

 CELCAT worked with the Management Information Team to integrate with the following systems: